cmcconnell1/consulting-resources/k8s-control-plane-manager.md

    - Use network policies to isolate clusters
    - Consider confidential computing for sensitive workloads

+> **Related Resource**: For comprehensive guidance on implementing Kubernetes in hybrid cloud and on-premises environments, including enterprise distribution selection (Rancher, OpenShift, Tanzu, etc.) and critical infrastructure components, see the [Kubernetes for Hybrid Cloud and On-Premises Environments](k8s-hybrid-env-recommendations.md) guide.

 ## Evaluation Methodology

 When evaluating these tools, consider using the following structured approach: